curityio/idsvr-gitops-configuration-management/README.md

 ## Prerequisites

-To run the end-to-end setup ensure that these tools are installed locally.\
+To run the end-to-end setup ensure that these tools are installed locally:
-Also install Java 11+ if you want to use the advanced backup to a Git repo.

 - [Docker](https://www.docker.com/products/docker-desktop) to deploy the system
 - [xmlstarlet](http://xmlstar.sourceforge.net/) to run a migration script that parses XML